Showing posts with label truth. Show all posts

 Photo by JeremyBishop from Freerange Stock

 Have we not been delivered from the power of darkness (lies) and conveyed into the kingdom of the Son of His love (Col 1:13)?
-We live in Satan's kingdom era.
-His kingdom is short-lived and will soon end at Christ's return (Isaiah 65:17).
-Until then, as part of our sanctification, preparing us for our role in the kingdom of God, we seek knowledge and wisdom to walk according to the Bible's Standard Operating Procedure of God's Kingdom.
+We live in Satan’s kingdom era, and his kingdom is short-lived and will soon end at Christ’s return (Isaiah 65:17).
+Until then, as part of our sanctification, preparing us for our role in God's kingdom, we seek knowledge and wisdom to walk according to the Bible’s Standard Operating Procedure of God’s Kingdom.

 The first four books of Proverbs describe the purpose of studying God’s word.